truecaller/ios-sdk/README.md

 You should have:

 1. Truecaller app installed
 2. App ID in the "Apple development portal".
-If you do not have App ID yet, then open you Project -> Capabilities -> Enable Associated domains.
+If you do not have App ID yet, then open Project -> Capabilities -> Enable Associated domains.
 New app id will be automatically created by Xcode.
 3. Sign up at https://developer.truecaller.com/sign-up

 ### Installation

 1. Download the framework zip file from [https://developer.truecaller.com](https://developer.truecaller.com/TrueSDK.framework-v0.1.0-.zip)
 2. Unzip the file
-3. Drag and drop the TrueSDK framework into your project (maybe in a dedicated Frameworks folder)
+3. Drag and drop the TrueSDK framework into your project (ie into the Frameworks folder)
 4. Add the TrueSDK framework into the Embedded Binaries section of the General tab of your target

 ### Usage